tyconsulting/blog.tyang.github.io/_posts/2014-04-21-experience-migrating-hyper-v-clusters-using-system-center-orchestrator-2012.md

 <strong>Summary</strong>

-The purpose of this post is to share my experience of designing this specific “cookie cutter” prototype.
+The purpose of this post is to share my experience of designing this specific "cookie cutter" prototype.
 I hope this would help someone when performing similar kind of tasks.

 Both versions of the runbooks can be downloaded from the links below: